|

 A podcast is a radio show in

-podcatching software can be set up to automatically download the latest
+miss an episode, podcatching software can be set up to automatically

-programs.
-Once delivered to your computer, podcasts can be
+download the latest programs.
+Once delivered to your computer,

 For on-the-go listening, podcasts can be transferred

-from your computer to a portable digital audio player such as an iPod or
+from your computer to a portable digital audio player,

 In short, podcasting is radio on